 This Website is dedicated to President John Hanson and his contributions to win an American Revolutionary War along with his overall effort that delivered the birth of the United States of America - a birth that commenced after the Continental Congress was dissolved by the first Constitution that formed the United States of America.

 President John Hanson was not only the first President of the United States - he was elected for his sacrifice and significant contributions to win the American Revolutionary War while becoming the Nation’s first constitutional President of the United States of America.

 Although George Washington was elected as the first President of the second adopted constitution of today, John Hanson has never received the honor to be elected under the first and original United States Constitution.
 It’s a bit surprising when you consider the fact that John Hanson was elected immediately after the defeat of the British Army and the birth of the Nation and by the American patriots and representatives who were most intimate to the American Revolutionary War.
-More surprising is the fact that George Washington was elected by only 10 States before New York, Rhode Island and North Carolina joined the Union while John Hanson was unanimously nominated and elected by all 13 States under the constitution that American patriots fought and died for.
+More surprising is the fact that George Washington was elected under the participation of only 10 States before New York, Rhode Island and North Carolina joined the Union while John Hanson was unanimously nominated and elected by all 13 States under the constitution that American patriots fought and died for.
 Only President John Hanson met the terms and definitions of the original United States Constitution to become the first President of the United States of America commencing with the operation of the Nations first government.